Disgruntled/PackerExamples/readme.md

 I always try to use the latest 64bit Amazon Linux 2 as a base.

-Please note that remote_build_agent has a very high level of privilege, and this introduces a not-insignificant risk.
+Please note that RemoteBuildAgent has a very high level of privilege, and this introduces a not-insignificant risk.
 I would never advise taking this as-is to a prod environment without considerations for how these IAM entitlements impact your organization.